 Data stories are often packed with information and therefore you should only include points that are relevant to your core narrative.
 Tangential or otherwise irrelevant data will just distract your audience so should not be included in the presentation.

 Trends and correlations can change quickly.
 Therefore, you should use the most up-to-date data possible to ensure that the analysis is fresh and not telling an outdated story.
+Using augmented analytics, ThoughtSpot also auto analyzes your data and alerts users to identified patterns and trends.

 While using relevant data is important, you should also not cherry-pick data to tell in inaccurate narrative, nor should you present misleading relationships such as spurious correlations.
 While it may be tempting to use data to prove a point that benefits you, this is not only unethical but also doesn’t help tell a true story.